 Nepal America Film Festival

 The Nepal America International Film Festival (NAIFF) is an annual film event organized by the Nepal America Film Society.
 Every year, it brings together more than three thousand film enthusiasts from Maryland and the greater Washington DC region, including filmmakers, volunteers, community leaders, film and community organizations, and businesses.
 The festival showcases all genres of films, including features, documentaries, animation, experimental films and shorts from Nepal, the United States, and other countries.
 The Arts and Cultural Heritage Division is an in-kind sponsor of this Festival.

 The Arts and Cultural Heritage Division has enjoyed a decades-long relationship in support of the Prince George’s Philharmonic.
 In addition to managing their project charge contract, we provide the Philharmonic free office space in order to make classical music accessible to our residents and provide opportunities for professional training in music to musicians living in the county.

 Prince George’s Community College

 Prince George's Community College's annual Bluebird Blues Festival returns in September 2019.
-We are pleased to contribute to the much-anticipated event once again by providing free, hands-on arts activities for all ages, as well as support through in-kind equipment loans.
+We are pleased to contribute to the much-anticipated event once again by providing free, hands-on art activities for all ages, as well as support through in-kind equipment loans.

 Riverdale Public Art Initiative

-Coordinated by Public Art staff in the Arts and Cultural Heritage Division, The M-NCPPC supports the Riverdale Public Art Initiative through by providing use of our land as public art sites within the Riverdale Area.
-The ongoing initiative was launched in 2015 as a collaborative program sponsored the Town of Riverdale Park and managed by the Hyattsville Community Development Corporation.
+Coordinated by Public Art staff in the Arts and Cultural Heritage Division, The M-NCPPC supports the Riverdale Public Art Initiative by providing use of our land as public art sites within the Riverdale Area.
+The ongoing initiative was launched in 2015 as a collaborative program sponsored by the Town of Riverdale Park and managed by the Hyattsville Community Development Corporation.